rl-williams/MiniMaya/README.md

 [Cannot upload full code due to academic integrity restrictions.]

 ## description
-Interactive 3D geometry manipulator.
+Interactive 3D geometry manipulator created in Qt Creator using C++ and OpenGL.
 A mini version (in essence) of Autodesk's Maya modeling program.
 Created for Computer Graphics (CIS 277) at the University of Pennsylvania.

-Created in Qt Creator using C++ and OpenGL.
+Project completed individually over the course of two months.
+Added final features (freeform deformation lattice, keyframe animation, raytraced scene output) as a group of three, in which I was personally responsible for the latter feature.

 ## features
 - OBJ Loader and Exporter